amauve/artisan-static/source/_posts/uncertain-futur.md

 Saturda morning

-2 is in a telephone conversation with the organiser of the demonstration, about the possible that police will be disrupting them.
+2 is in a phone call with the organiser of the demonstration, about the possible that police will be disrupting them.

 1 arrived early, and they discuss together.